jogli5er/jogli5er.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm interested in a wide field of studies, but my current research focuses on computer architecture.
-Specifically, I'm working on specialized microarchitectures in processor frontends for cloud computing workloads to improve energy efficiency and lowering environmental impact.
-Currently, I'm working on improving caching efficiency to reduce the pressure on the core's frontend.

-Outside my primary field of study, I'm highly interested in local and international politics and negotiations.
-I highly encourage engineering and natural science students to get negotiation training, as the knowledge we gain during our education and on the job is highly important to modern society.
+I have a broad range of academic interests, spanning from computer engineering and science to multilateral negotiations.
+Currently, my primary focus is on computer architecture, 3D reconstruction, and negotiation simulation infrastructure.

+## Research

+As a PhD candidate at the [Norwegian University for Science and Technology (NTNU)](https://www.ntnu.edu/), my research centers on microarchitectural and algorithmic specializations in processor frontends for cloud computing.
+These projects aim to enhance efficiency and reduce the environmental footprint of cloud services—an increasingly crucial challenge as global internet adoption accelerates.

+Achieving a truly efficient cloud computing stack requires optimizations across multiple layers, including hardware, operating systems, compiler support, and workload management.
+I’m particularly passionate about co-optimizing these elements to drive meaningful advancements in cloud infrastructure.

+## Negotiation

+Beyond my technical work, I have a strong interest in politics and international negotiations.
+From 2020 to 2024, I served on the board of the [Institute for Global Negotiations (IGN)](https://www.global-negotiation.org/), advocating for the importance of negotiation skills—especially among engineers.

+I firmly believe that every engineer should have foundational negotiation training.
+Not only is it valuable for personal situations like salary discussions, but it also enhances professional effectiveness.
+Engineers frequently collaborate with diverse stakeholders, and strong negotiation skills help bridge technical and strategic decision-making.
+If you're looking to develop these skills, I highly recommend exploring negotiation training opportunities at your university or participating in the [Global Negotiation Conference](https://www.global-negotiation.org/gnc), a summer school hosted by IGN.

 ## Interests
   * Computer Architecture